TrashPandaCode/reports/ia-final/contributions/markus.typ

   === Personal Conclusion<markus_personal_conclusion>

-  //missing support in the game development team at the beginning of that work package
+  //missing communication in game development at the beginning of that work package
   #todo("markus_personal_conclusion")
 ]